 - Rollout: Started 2026, phased introduction

-- Key benefit: Single card, fewer administrative updates when circumstances change
+- Key benefit: Single card, fewer administrative updates

 - Key risk: Losing it means losing both functions simultaneously